Lnvictor/ProductAPI/README.md

 # ProductAPI
-Rest API implemented using Flask and SQLAlchemy
+Rest API implemented using Flask and mongoengine